ganelson/inform-evolution/proposals/0034-glulx-random.md

     Inform 7 should consistently reject the multiple-argument form of `random` at all times.

-4. There is a further compilication: the Glulx I6 implementation of `random` does not match the behaviour described in the DM4.
+4. There is a further complication: the Glulx I6 implementation of `random` does not match the behaviour described in the DM4.
 Instead of negative or zero values seeding the interpreter's RNG, it is passed directly to [the Glulx `@random` opcode](https://www.eblong.com/zarf/glulx/Glulx-Spec.html#opcodes_rand),